jayden-woo/Pathfinding-Visualizer/README.md

 # Pathfinding Visualizer

-- This project is inspired by [@clementmihailescu](https://github.com/clementmihailescu) and [@DevonCrawford](https://github.com/DevonCrawford).
+- This project is inspired by [@DevonCrawford](https://github.com/DevonCrawford) and [@clementmihailescu](https://github.com/clementmihailescu) after coming across their YouTube videos ([Devon Crawford's video](https://www.youtube.com/watch?v=1-YPj5Vt0oQ) and [Clément Mihailescu's video](https://www.youtube.com/watch?v=n4t_-NjY_Sg)) on pathfinding visualization.
-- The idea of visually seeing the algorithms execute makes it easier for me to understand and learn how each one of them works in details and it's always amazing and satisfying to see them work in action.
+- The idea of visually seeing the algorithms execute makes it easier for me to understand and learn how each one of them works in detail and it's always amazing and satisfying to see them work in action.
 - This is my version and attempt at creating a pathfinding visualization tool myself to revise on the pathfinding algorithms which were introduced in my university during my bachelor course and a chance to study some new maze generation algorithms as well.
 - This project isn't perfect and is still a work-in-progress so feel free to give any feedback on how it can be improved on and I'll continue to put in more work during my free time.
 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.